-Anticipated awards will be made in the form of procurement contracts, grants, or cooperative agreements, and are subject to the availability of appropriations.
+Anticipated awards will be made in the form of procurement contracts, grants, cooperative agreements, or other Transaction for prototypes (OTAs) and are subject to the availability of appropriations.
 Funding for the second year and beyond will be contingent upon satisfactory performance and the availability of funds.